dstuken31/Ultrisonic-Challenge/README.md

 * December 10 - Start Printing the car body
 * December 10 -Laser Cut the walls

+## Parts

 ### Solidworks

+* Creation of the Shell
+* Creation of the Walls
+* Assembly or the Car
+* Drawing for the Walls

 ### Arduino